Eugen Pusić: After the WWII

 From 1955 to the mid-1960s, Pusić was a lecturer and extraordinary professor in Zagreb Faculty of Law, as well as actively involved in the Yugoslav Academy of Sciences and Arts, holding posts such as the director of the Juraj Križanić Cabinet of Legal, Political and Social Sciences as well as secretary and member of the Presidency.
 In addition, Pusić was corresponding member of both, Slovenian and Montenegrin Academy of Sciences and Arts.

-Outside Croatia Pusić also lectured at the University of Manchester (1963), University of California at Berkeley (1969), University of Pennsylvania, Philadelphia (1972) and was a fellow at the Institute of Social Studies and the Center for Advanced Study in the Behavioral Sciences at Stanford.
+Outside Croatia Pusić also lectured at the University of Manchester (1963), University of California, Berkeley (1969), University of Pennsylvania (1972) and was a fellow at the Institute of Social Studies and the Center for Advanced Study in the Behavioral Sciences at Stanford.

 Pusić served as an expert at the United Nations on several occasions, providing advice on social affairs and welfare.
 Pusić won many awards for his contributions to the disciplines of social policy and organizational behavior.
 The Institute of Social Studies (ISS) in The Hague awarded its honorary doctorate to Eugen Pusić in 1962.

 He has daughter Vesna who is a sociologist and politician and son Zoran who is a civil rights and peace activist.